 You should be familiar with the graph database concepts and the property graph model.
 Having installed Neo4j and tried out our Cypher Query language helps too.
-For working with Neo4j please use JDK 7 and your favorite IDE.
+When developing with Neo4j, please use JDK 7 or 8 and your favorite IDE.

 Neo4j for Java Developers

-Neo4j offers a rich set of integration possibilities for Java or JVM-language developers.
+Neo4j offers a rich set of integration possibilities for developers using Java or other JVM-languages.